vasilisp/inez/README.md

 ### OCaml Libraries and Tools

-Inez requires OCaml 4.00 or newer.
-Older OCaml will not work; the reason is GADTs.
+Inez requires OCaml 4.02 or newer.
 Additionally, you will need recent versions of the following packages:

 - `async`
 - `camlidl`